viking-saver/windows-itpro-docs/windows/security/book/identity-protection-advanced-credential-protection.md

 Windows has several critical processes to verify a user's identity.
 Verification processes include Local Security Authority (LSA), which is responsible for authenticating users and verifying Windows sign-ins.
 LSA handles tokens and credentials that are used for single sign-on to a Microsoft account and Azure services.

-To help keep these credentials safe, additional LSA protection will be enabled by default on new, enterprise-joined Windows 11 devices.
+To help keep these credentials safe, more LSA protection is enabled by default on new, enterprise-joined Windows 11 devices.
 By loading only trusted, signed code, LSA provides significant protection against credential theft.
 LSA protection also now supports configuration using Group Policy and modern device management.

 End users have the ability to manage their LSA protection state in the Windows Security Application under Device Security -> Core Isolation -> Local Security Authority protection.
-It’s important to note that the enterprise policy for LSA protection will take precedence over enablement on upgrade.
+It's important to note that the enterprise policy for LSA protection will take precedence over enablement on upgrade.
 This ensures a seamless transition and enhanced security for all users.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**